madelinecambo/100_Days_Of_Code_Python/Day20&21-Snake_Game/readme.md

 * Program and game design

-## Day 20 & 21 Project - The Snake Game
+## Day 20 Project - The Snake Game (Part 1)

-The main project for Day 20 & 21 involved creating the Classic Snake Game.
+The main project for Day 20 involved creating the foundations for the Classic Snake Game.
+At the end of Day 20 a Snake Game was created where the user could control the snake using the up, down, left and right keys.

 https://github.com/user-attachments/assets/d5d08949-047c-4af7-958b-b395efdf0325